 Hearing aids are intended to help compensate for your unique hearing loss condition.
-However, whether you are new to wearing hearing aids or have been wearing them for a while, your hearing aid should not cause you headaches or any other type of pain.
+Whether you are new to wearing hearing aids or have been wearing them for years if your hearing aids cause headaches or any other type of pain, there is a solution.

-A properly adjusted hearing aid should provide the quality of amplification that you require comfortably.
-If this is not the case, it may be time to consider making sure that you have the right kind of hearing aid and that it is adjusted by an audiologist or professional hearing aid specialist.
+A properly adjusted hearing aid will fit comfortably in your ear and provide the quality of amplification that meets your individual needs.
+If this is not the case, you should make certain you have the appropriate type of hearing aid and that it’s been adjusted by a hearing instrument specialist.

-If the hearing aids that you are using are not properly fitted, not being used correctly or have been used for a very long time without being adjusted, there are a number of issues that may arise:
+If your hearing aids are not properly fitted, hearing aids cause headaches, are not being used correctly, or haven’t been adjusted for a long time, the following issues may arise:

 - Inadequate Sound Quality.
-Hearing aids that are not adjusted well can amplify high-intensity sounds, causing a loud screeching sound that is not only bothersome but can further damage your ears.
+Hearing aids that are not adjusted well can amplify high-intensity sounds, causing a loud screeching sound that is bothersome and causes damage to your ears.
 Hearing aids in this condition can also make low intensity sounds inaudible.

 - Feedback Noise.
-Your hearing aid may pick up and amplify background noise, such as wind, that can result in annoying feedback sounds.
+Your hearing aid may pick up and amplify background noise, such as wind, which can result in annoying, high-pitched feedback sounds.

 - Headaches and Tinnitus.
-Hearing aids that are picking up loud sound levels and are amplifying them further can be painful to your ears, causing headaches as well as tinnitus.
+Hearing aids that are picking up loud sounds and amplifying them further can be painful to your ears and can cause headaches as well as tinnitus.
 This typically occurs in hearing aids with internal control settings that have been set too high.

 Getting Your Hearing Aid Professionally Adjusted

-One of the best ways of ensuring that your hearing aid is fitted correctly is having a customized hearing aid provided by an audiologist or other hearing care professional.
+One of the best ways to ensure your hearing aid is fitted correctly is to have your customized hearing aid fitted by a hearing instrument specialist.
 Molds can be taken of your ear and used to fashion a custom-fitted hearing aid device.
-Once the proper fit is assured, it will be necessary for your audiologist to adjust the settings of the hearing aid so that you are able to distinguish between unwanted noise and the speech you actually want to hear.
+This avoids hearing aids that cause headaches.
+Once the proper fit is obtained, it will be necessary for your hearing instrument specialist to adjust the hearing aid settings so you can distinguish between unwanted noise and the sounds you want to hear.

-Your hearing aid should also be able to make the automatic adjustments that will allow you to hear without interference from background noises in different environments.
-This may require multiple trips to the audiologist as you are taken through the process to ensure that you obtain the exact hearing aid you need and that it’s in tune with your lifestyle.
-If you have significant hearing loss, the adjusting of the hearing aid to the level you require has to be completed in stages as your brain will need time to adapt to the louder sounds.
+Your hearing aid should also make automatic adjustments, which will allow you to hear background noises in different environments without interference.
+This may require multiple visits to the hearing instrument specialist to ensure you obtain the hearing aid that’s right for you and in tune with your lifestyle.
+If you have significant hearing loss, the adjustments to your hearing aid will be completed in stages to allow your brain time to adapt to louder sounds.